Clinical Coding FAQs

 - HIMAA is also a Professional Organisation representing Health Information Managers.
 As an RTO HIMAA must accept graduates of this approved course.
 As a Professional organisation your clinical coding student status or successful completion provides criteria for membership applications.
 For HIMAA membership details Refer https://www.himaa.org.au/membership/becoming-a-member/

-- The course is self-paced, you have 24/7 access
+- The course is self-paced, you have 24/7 access.

 - We do have a final exam if students have not been able to achieve competence in parts of the course – to give them a final chance to complete successfully.